grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

 # CLI flag: -log.level
 [log_level: <string> | default = "info"]

-# Optionally log the source IPs.
+# (advanced) Optionally log the source IPs.
 # CLI flag: -server.log-source-ips-enabled
 [log_source_ips_enabled: <boolean> | default = false]

-# Header field storing the source IPs.
+# (advanced) Header field storing the source IPs.
 Only used if
 # server.log-source-ips-enabled is true.
 If not set the default Forwarded,
 # X-Real-IP and X-Forwarded-For headers are used
 # CLI flag: -server.log-source-ips-header
 [log_source_ips_header: <string> | default = ""]

-# Regex for matching the source IPs.
-Only used if server.log-source-ips-enabled
+# (advanced) Regex for matching the source IPs.
+Only used if
-# is true.
-If not set the default Forwarded, X-Real-IP and X-Forwarded-For
+# server.log-source-ips-enabled is true.
+If not set the default Forwarded,
-# headers are used
+# X-Real-IP and X-Forwarded-For headers are used
 # CLI flag: -server.log-source-ips-regex
 [log_source_ips_regex: <string> | default = ""]

-# Base path to serve all API routes from (e.g. /v1/)
+# (advanced) Base path to serve all API routes from (e.g. /v1/)
 # CLI flag: -server.path-prefix
 [http_path_prefix: <string> | default = ""]
 ```